yunshengb/research/exp/README.md

 ## Usage

-Run each experiment in `tester/` and save the resulting data in the corresponding pipeline folders.
+Run each experiment in `tester/` and save the resulting data in the corresponding pipeline folder.

 For example, to test the ASR -> QA pieline,